ornthnooth/BusinessLogicDemo/README.md

-Home screen will have links/ actions to allow Primary Use Case actions.
+Home screen has links/ actions to allow Primary Use Case actions.
 Data entity model is given in PDF diagram.

 Special consideration needs to be given for logic involving insufficient inventory for an order.
 Data model for transactions allows for backordering through use of order date and execution date.
+Should the system stop sales if there is insufficient quantity?
+Trigger could be set to automatically reorder stock.
+If the system allow "back order sales", then a stock could be implemented via UA or trigger at a certain threshold.

 USE CASES
 •	Add Product